 Banks make money through a combination of interest and fees.
 For instance, you might pay a $95-plus annual fee for your card that the bank gets to collect each year.
 If you carry a balance at the regular APR, the bank also benefits from the interest you pay.

 Which is why, in a nutshell, banks typically don’t allow you to transfer balances between cards at the same financial institution.

-“There’s no law preventing it; it simply isn’t beneficial to banks,” says Carey Zielke, former personal finance expert at Realities and Dreams.
+“There’s no law preventing it; it simply isn’t beneficial to banks,” said Carey Zielke, former personal finance expert at Realities and Dreams, in a previous interview.

 “Zero interest balance transfer offers are used to attract new customers,” says Zielke.
 “You’re already their customer and they’re already making money off interest on your existing credit card.”

 That leaves the bank with little incentive to allow you to shift that balance over to another card where you’ll pay no interest on the balance through the promotional period.

 John Pham, founder of The Money Ninja, says the balance transfer fees banks charge, which can range from 3 percent to 5 percent, typically aren’t enough to offset any lost interest by allowing you to switch to a card with a lower rate.